theaiselect/awesome-ai-tools/README.md

 ## Other

+- [TheAISelect](https://theaiselect.com) - A hand-curated, independent directory and comparison platform for the best AI tools, fully bilingual in English and Spanish.
 - [Taranify](https://www.taranify.com) - Using AI, Taranify finds you Spotify playlists, Netflix shows, Books & Foods you'd enjoy when you don't exactly know what you want.
 - [Diagram](https://diagram.com/) - Magical new ways to design products.
 - [PromptBase](https://promptbase.com/) - A marketplace for buying and selling quality prompts for DALL·E, GPT-3, Midjourney, Stable Diffusion.